AptAmoeba/AptAmoeba/README.md

 -------

 ### > Vocational
 I'm currently a Security Engineer & Internal Pentester.
-I also do Malware Analysis/Development, some physcial Red Teaming, Infrastructure Engineering, and professionally staring at Excel sheets.
+I also do Malware Analysis/Development, some physcial Red Teaming, and Infrastructure Engineering.
 ### > Personal
 I'm a wannabe polymath and citizen scientist:
 - I do Microbiology research (particularly Protozoology)